ishitarastogi/Upgrading-SmartContracts/README.md

         }
 ```

-Note: we are not running the code of target contract on the contract that calls the target which is Dispatcher.
+Note: (For delegate call understanding)Instead of running the code of the target contract(Examplr) on the target contracts address, we're running the code of the target contract on the contract that called the target(Which is Dispatcher).

 Steps:
 1. Deploy Example- Target address or logic contract